Odysseas Androutsos: Legacy

-Apart from his military nature Androutsos also correspondent with representative of the modern Greek enlightenment such as Adamantios Korais and Neophytos Vamvas, whom he invited in 1823 to come to Athens in order to "teach the children of the Greeks the virtue, the patriotism, and the wisdom of our ancestors."
+Apart from his military nature, Androutsos also corresponded with representatives of the modern Greek Enlightenment such as Adamantios Korais and Neophytos Vamvas, whom he invited in 1823 to come to Athens in order to "teach the children of the Greeks the virtue, the patriotism, and the wisdom of our ancestors."
 Androutsos also founded a number of schools (1824–1825), started a charitable society and preserved Greek antiquities.
 His style generally displayed that of the noble brigrand.
 According to Bruce Merry, in his speeches and letters Androutsos expressed extraordinary patriotic feelings for the Greek national cause.
 According to William St Clair, Androutsos' higher ambition was only to be a local chieftain and he certainly did not care for any concept of Greece, or regeneration, or the typical Greek and Philhellenic myths.
 As such St Clair states that Androutsos was a typical Greek of his time but his perspective was inconsistent to many Philhellenes who were struggling to comprehend the Greek political scene.
 For them Androutsos had to be inserted into some philhellenic ideal because to them he was a "true Greek", who dwelled in the mountains and was a "colourful" and "powerful" figure with a prominent Greek-sounding name.
 Stanhope even viewed Androutsos as the hope of restoring a constitutional republic in Greece, which is probably the most misconstrued of all views of Androutsos' character.

 Androutsos has been held up as a symbol of innate Greek values and freedom, in particular by the Greek left wing in times of political repression.